5 February 2018.

 For many parts of Central Asia, there isn’t a great deal of up-to-date or correct information on how to get around, and for the rest, you might not have an internet connection to check.

-A guidebook to help you on your way is an essential travel accessory for the Silk Road and we are so happy to announce that the new Lonely Planet for Central Asia is finally available.
+A guidebook to help you on your way is an essential travel accessory for the Silk Road and while we had to battle along with a woefully out-of-date edition, we’re happy to announce that the new Lonely Planet for Central Asia is finally available.

 Just focussing on one country?
 Bradt publishes in-depth guides for each country and has a good reputation among travellers we met.
 Check their available guides to the region here.